Morpeth railway station: Facilities

 In December 2011, a self-service FastTicket machine was installed by Northern Rail for use outside the hours of operation of the ticket office (06:40 -12:40, Mondays to Saturdays only).
 Pre-purchased tickets can now also be collected from Morpeth.
 The ticket office is located on the eastern side of the line in the main station building, which also has a taxi office and toilets.
 The opposite (northbound) platform has a waiting shelter and the two are linked by a subway with lifts for wheelchair and mobility impaired users.
 Train running information is supplied via timetable posters and digital display screens.

 A £2.4 million redevelopment of the station was approved in October 2016 and was started in October 2018 - this has seen the main buildings refurbished and the portico entrance modernised to incorporate a cafeteria, expanded ticket office and upgraded toilets.
 500 m2 of office space has been created for local small businesses.
 The exterior of the station has been restored to Benjamin Green's original design, including the reinstatement of 15 tall chimney pots.
 The project was led by Greater Morpeth Development Trust and Northumberland County Council, with financial support from the Railway Heritage Trust, Network Rail, Northern and the National Lottery Heritage Fund.
 The refurbishment was completed in September 2020 and opened by Andy Savage, executive director of the Railway Heritage Trust.

 Services

-Services from Morpeth are currently operating to a reduced timetable, owing to the ongoing COVID-19 pandemic.
-There is also currently a consultation in place, which could see stopping services to and from Morpeth, as well as neighbouring Alnmouth for Alnwick and Berwick-upon-Tweed, significantly altered from the May 2022 timetable change.